dotnet-foundation/website/README.md

 This repository contains the solution that is used to build and deploy the [dotnetfoundation](https://dotnetfoundation.org/) website.

-Pull requests and issues are delightfully welcome!
+Pull requests and issues are welcome!

 ## Prerequisites